Support Page Content

 - URx For Students – Join this LinkedIn group to receive information regarding student opportunities - from student events to open internship roles.

-- Parker Dewey Engage in paid projects and remote micro-internships from a variety of disciplines.
+- Micro Internships by Parker Dewey Engage in paid projects and remote micro-internships from a variety of disciplines.
 Find assignments for marketing like copywriting and working in social media, sales projects like lead generation, operations tasks like building reports, and more.

 - Virtual Internships Explore opportunities with around 200 companies that provide meaningful tasks to help students build skills and further their career development.